dizzib/fishing-line-experiment/readme.md

 With a better camera and finer ruler an accuracy of 0.1mm may be obtainable.

-### Line buoyancy calibration
+### Line sag

-Achieving perfect neutral buoyancy may be unrealistic in practice.
-However we can use Leibniz and Bernoulli's catenary curve equation to calculate the expected sag *a* at *C* for a given line tension, length and weight.
+We can use Leibniz and Bernoulli's catenary curve equation to calculate the expected sag *a* at *C* for a given line tension, length and weight.
 For example, a 250m line with tension 1000N and underwater weight of 0.5g (250m x 0.000002kg/m) would have [an expected sag of 0.15mm](http://www.spaceagecontrol.com/calccabm.htm?F=1000&a=250&q=0.000002&g=9.81&Submit+Button=Calculate).